 Danielle is a strategic project leader with a strong passion to create shared value and make a difference to people and the planet.
 Within the Healthy Buildings program, her task is to create awareness for the team’s research and engage diverse stakeholders through inspiring stories and creative forms of communication.

-Danielle earned her MA in Business at St. Gallen University in Switzerland.
-In addition, she holds a BA in Communications from the University of Zurich, Switzerland.
-Currently, she is studying Corporate Sustainability and Innovation at Harvard Extension School.
+Danielle earned her MA in Business at St. Gallen University in Switzerland and holds a BA in Communications from the University of Zurich, Switzerland.
+Furthermore, she successfully completed a Graduate Certificate in Corporate Sustainability and Innovation at the Harvard Extension School.

-Gen Pei’s research focuses on building ventilation, infectious disease transmission in buildings, indoor pollutant sensing technology, indoor chemistry, and energy-efficient buildings.
-Currently, he is working on developing a framework to quantify the effectiveness of ventilation systems and associated airflow patterns in reducing the transmission risk of infectious diseases in buildings, and studying the health and climate benefits of energy-saving measures in buildings.
-His doctoral research established a measurement and Computational Fluid Dynamics (CFD) modeling framework to understand pollutant transport, deposition, chemical reaction, and control in indoor environments.
-The goal of his research is to advance our knowledge of indoor pollutant dynamics and efficient control strategies to develop healthy, smart, and sustainable buildings.
+Gen Pei’s research focuses on building science, indoor air quality, infectious disease transmission, building materials, and energy-efficient and resilient buildings.
+Currently, he is working on developing effective interventions to mitigate infectious diseases transmission in buildings, and quantifying the health and climate benefits of energy-saving measures in buildings.
+His doctoral research established a measurement and Computational Fluid Dynamics (CFD) modeling framework to understand pollutant transport, fate, chemical reaction, and control in indoor environments.
+The goal of his research is to advance our knowledge of developing healthy, smart, sustainable, and resilient buildings.

-Gen holds a Ph.D. and an M.Sc. in Architectural Engineering from Pennsylvania State University, and a B.Sc. in Building Environment and Equipment Engineering from Xi’an Jiaotong University.
+Gen holds a Ph.D. and an M.Sc. in Architectural Engineering at Pennsylvania State University, and a B.Sc. in Building Environment and Energy Engineering at Xi’an Jiaotong University.

 Before coming to Harvard, Sandra worked in the sustainable building design industry as an engineering consultant while also developing and delivering education through the University of Toronto, the Canada Green Building Council, and the International Well Building Institute.
 Sandra holds a Bachelor’s and Master’s of Applied Science in Civil Engineering from the University of Toronto.